tumeron/RockeDawn/index.md

 # Privacy Policy

-Jonatan Łyczek built the Beam Ball Jump app as a Free app.
+Jonatan Łyczek built the RockeDawn app as a Free app.
 This SERVICE is provided by Jonatan Łyczek at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.

 If you choose to use my Service, then you agree to the collection and use of information in relation to this policy.
 The Personal Information that I collect is used for providing and improving the Service.
 I will not use or share your information with anyone except as described in this Privacy Policy.

 ## Information Collection and Use
-I, Jonatan Łyczek as Beam Ball Jump developer, I do not require or collect any personal informations, however game is built in Unity Engine.
+I, Jonatan Łyczek as RockeDawn developer, I do not require or collect any personal informations, however game is built in Unity Engine.
 This means that they may collect information used to identify you.
 You may want look at their privacy policy: https://unity3d.com/es/legal/privacy-policy

 ## Log Data